-If you do not complete RCEM ACP supervisor training (2022 curriculum), you may provide all aspects of educational supervision other than completion of the foundation sills sign-off form, ESR, FEGS and final sign-off of the portfolio, and you can certainly provide clinical supervision on the shop floor and complete the mandatory consultant assessments.
-This role is RCEM ES on the portfolio.
+If you are unable to access these forms because you have not yet been approved as an ACP ES, you can still provide all other aspects of educational supervision and you can certainly provide clinical supervision on the shop floor and complete the mandatory consultant assessments.
+This role is RCEM Educational Supervisor in the ePortfolio.

-Ideally you will undertake RCEM ACP supervisor training (2022 curriculum) which will allow you to provide all aspects of educational supervision for the ACP, including final review of the portfolio, completion of the foundation skills sign off form, final FEGS and Final ESR.
-This role is the ACP ES on the portfolio.
-You are crucial to this process.
+Ideally you will undertake RCEM ACP supervisor training (2022 curriculum) which will allow you to provide all aspects of educational supervision for the ACP, including these specific forms.

-Associate Specialist / Senior Specialty Doctor / ST4 equivalent and above
+2. Associate Specialist / Senior Specialty Doctor / ST4 equivalent and above

-Some SAS doctors may be eligible to be an ACP Educational Supervisor (if they have undertaken the RCEM ACP supervisor training) so will be in the category above.
+Some SAS doctors may be eligible to be an ACP Educational Supervisor (providing they have successfully completed the RCEM ACP supervisor training) and so will be in the category above.
 Otherwise, doctors in these roles are critical in providing both clinical supervision and support on the shop floor, and also in completing assessments that the ACP can use in a formative manner to develop their skills.
-Understanding the standard required and also being able to give constructive feedback is critical to this role.
+Understanding the standard required, and also being able to give constructive feedback, is critical to this role.
 You are the individuals who will encourage and guide but also role model the standard, the capabilities and the professional behaviours needed.

-2. Credentialed ACP, Consultant ACP, Consultant nurse/paramedic
+3. Credentialed ACP, Consultant ACP, Consultant nurse/paramedic

 Whilst you are not able to provide educational supervision (that role of regular meetings, feedback and sign-off), you are critical to the ACP's development, and indeed may be asked to provide informal educational supervision because of your experience and clinical capabilities.
 Certainly, your contribution in completing assessments that can be used for developmental purposes and in providing evidence for some of the SLOs and clinical syllabus items is critical.
 You may also complete some of the leadership management task assessments.
-You can be added as a Clinical Supervisor to provide some input and access some forms.
+You can be added as an RCEM Clinical Supervisor in the ePortfolio to provide some input and complete some forms.
 Often you will have more contact with the ACP than the ES themselves as you work alongside them and can share your experience in both the clinical and supporting SLOs.
 You also have the capacity to create opportunities for the ACP to demonstrate and collect evidence - by inviting them to attend relevant meetings and participate in relevant activities, such as recruitment, SI investigation, complaints, risk registers, etc. and commenting on their performance in these elements.

-3. Peer ACPs
+4. Peer ACPs

 Whilst you cannot assess a peer in any meaningful way (other than the MSF), your role in encouraging, sharing, exploring new skills, and feeding back is crucial.
 Departments where ACP groups learn together, have early morning case-based discussions, share educational opportunities, work together on QI and audit projects, brainstorm problems to be solved, point each other in the direction of good learning resources, etc. are often the most successful in achieving credential.
-Remember the process is not competitive - it is criterion based and commenting and guiding each other to reach the standard can be really helpful.
+Remember the process is not competitive - it is criterion-based - and commenting and guiding each other to reach the standard can be really helpful.
 Being able to calibrate yourself against others and to learn from them (good and bad) is critical.

-4. Non-clinical managers
+5. Non-clinical managers